humana-fragilitas/museum-alert-sketch/README.md

 The device includes a custom reset button (separate from the Arduino's built-in reset) connected to **pin 7**.

 **Behavior:**
-- **Button Press**: Any press of the reset button triggers a device reset
+- **Button Press**: any press of the reset button triggers a device reset;
-- **Function**: Erases all stored settings (WiFi credentials, certificates, configuration) and restarts the device
+- **Function**: erases all stored settings (WiFi credentials, certificates, configuration) and restarts the device;
-- **Use Case**: Factory reset when device needs to be reconfigured or is in an unrecoverable state
+- **Use Case**: factory reset when device needs to be reconfigured or is in an unrecoverable state.

 ### LED Indicators